Azure/azure-sdk-for-js/sdk/identity/identity/samples/javascript/README.md

 You need [an Azure subscription][freesub] and [an Azure Key Vault][azkeyvault] to run these sample programs.

+To create an AAD application:

+- Follow [Documentation to register a new application](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) in the Azure Active Directory (in the Azure portal).
+- Note down the `CLIENT_ID` and `TENANT_ID`.
+- In the "Certificates & Secrets" tab, create a secret and note that down.

+To allow your registered application to access your Key Vault

+- In the Azure portal, go to your Azure Key Vault.
+- In the left-side-navbar of your Azure Key Vault in the Azure portal, go to the `Access Policies` section, then click the `+ Add Access Policy` button.
+- In the `Add access policy` page, select all the permissions for Keys, Secrets and Certificates.
+- For the `Select principal` field, click on the `None selected`.
+A panel will appear at the right of the window.
+Search for your Azure Active Directory application, click the application on the search results, then click "Select" at the bottom.
+- Once your application is selected, click the "Add" button.
+- Click the `Save` button at the top of the Access Policies section of your Key Vault.
+- For more information on securing your Key Vault: [Learn more](https://docs.microsoft.com/azure/key-vault/general/secure-your-key-vault)

 Adapting the samples to run in the browser may require some additional consideration.
 For details, please see the [package README][package].

 ## Setup